 What Makes These Video Ad Campaigns Successful?

-All of these ads make use of certain creative best practices that are becoming a foundation of successful Facebook video advertising.
+All of these ads make use of certain creative best practices that are becoming the foundation of successful Facebook video advertising.

 The five elements that make them successful with Facebook audiences are:

-Immediate impact: Audiences swipe and scroll quickly through their feed both on mobile devices and laptop computers.
-On mobile, however, users consume News Feed content 41% faster than on desktop, according to Facecebook.
+- Immediate impact: Audiences swipe and scroll quickly through their feed on mobile devices and laptop computers.
+On mobile, however, users consume News Feed content 41% faster than on desktop, according to Facebook.
 Advertisers only have a couple of seconds to make a real impact, which is why their videos’ most exciting frames appear early on.

-Mobile-first approach: 65% of all Facebook video views come from mobile users.
-To make most of the space for the mobile format, these brands are optimizing their ads for portrait viewing mode.
-98% of the time, people use their phones vertically, so marketers make their ads accordingly.
-(Facebook)
+- Mobile-first approach: A recent study by Facebook found that 65% of all Facebook video views come from mobile users.
+To make the most of the space for the mobile format, these brands are optimizing their ads for portrait viewing mode.
+Furthermore, 98% of the time, people use their phones vertically, so marketers make their ads accordingly.

 A great video ad can create brand awareness, bring in customers and generate revenue.
 Here are the five most immediate and common benefits of a well-designed video ad.